ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-basic.markdown

 {PANEL: Path graph query}

 A `path` is a document object in which a chain of sub-elements is embedded.
 You can include a path as an edge in your query, and RavenDB will regard it a multi-edge, forming a relation between your node and each path sub-element.

 * Take the document `orders/830-A` for example.
    * The order includes a path named `Lines`.
-Each line in the path, includes specifications regarding a product that's been included in the order.
+Each line in the path includes specifications regarding a product that's been included in the order.
       {CODE-BLOCK:JSON}
       "Lines": [
         {